-Best Practices for Tap Command
+# Best Practices for Tap Command

-This section defines the recommended practices for writing stable and unambiguous tap commands in Drizz.
-Because tapping is one of the most frequently used interactions in mobile automation, clarity and precision in describing the intended UI target are essential for consistent execution.
 These guidelines help ensure that tap commands resolve accurately across different layouts, repeated elements, dynamic screens and scenarios where text labels or icons may vary.
 By following these practices, authors can significantly improve reliability, reduce ambiguity, and create tests that behave deterministically across devices and OS versions.

-1. Use exact text when available Write the target clearly with precision.
+Write the target clearly with precision.

 1. Example: Tap ADD

-Prefer exact matches over descriptive phrases.
+Prefer exact matches over descriptive phrases.<br>

 2. **Use positional referencing when multiple identical labels exist**